iamblackbull/SayehBot/Readme.md

   - Go back to root and copy the .ttf file to the directory with `cp Space Silhouette Font.ttf ~/../usr/share/fonts/truetype/space`

-### Now you can run the bot by simply using `node .` in the main folder or using pm2 :
+> Now you can run the bot using `node .` in the main folder or using pm2.

 # PM2 Installation Guide
 - Install with `npm install pm2 -g`